pfSense Firewall 2.8: Install & Config – Settings Walkthrough

 Suricata Enabled Interfaces

-In the Suricata Interfaces overview you can see three Suricata instances that use IDS on: WAN2_Coax (igc3), VLAN3 (ix1.3) and L1_WIN (igc1).
+In the Suricata Interfaces Settings Overview, you can see three Suricata instances that use IDS on: WAN2_Coax (igc3), VLAN3 (ix1.3) and L1_WIN (igc1).
 All configured for HS (High-speed) pattern matching (more efficient CPU performance).
 WAN2 is also running IPS (intrusion prevention system) Inline IPS mode, so threats are automatically blocked, while VLAN3 and L1_WIN remain in alert-only mode with blocking disabled until I’ve had more time to understand their traffic profiles better in the coming weeks.
 I’ve been learning so much, patience is key!

 Suricate Per-Interface Settings (WAN2_COAX)